 Historical Cluster Usage Data#

-Our goal is to give users insights on how their HPE Machine Learning Development Environment cluster is used.
+HPE Machine Learning Development Environment aims to provide users with insights on how their HPE Machine Learning Development Environment cluster is used.
 Historical cluster usage is measured in the number of compute hours allocated by HPE Machine Learning Development Environment.
 Note that this is not based on resource utilization, so if a user gets 1 GPU allocated but only utilizes 20% of the GPU, we would still report one GPU hour.

 The total used compute hours reported by HPE Machine Learning Development Environment may be less than the hours reported by the cloud because we do not include the time that the slots are idle (e.g., time waiting for a GPU to spin up, or when a GPU is not scheduled with any jobs) in that.